nrfconnect/sdk-nrf/samples/openthread/coap_client/README.rst

 * For the Multiprotocol Bluetooth LE extension, set :file:`overlay-multiprotocol_ble.conf`.

 See :ref:`cmake_options` for instructions on how to add this option.
+For more information about using configuration overlay files, see :ref:`zephyr:important-build-vars` in the Zephyr documentation.

 Testing
 =======